2021 Calabarzon raids: Arrests and killings

 In addition, the police raided the homes of Lino Baez, coordinator for BAYAN Batangas, and Rizal peasant leaders Moises Braganza and a certain "Dodong Bagsik", and reportedly confiscated firearms and explosives; but the individuals were not home at the time.

 Investigation

 The Administrative Order 35 Task Force, a body under the Department of Justice, which looks into cases of extrajudicial killings, has been tasked to investigate the Bloody Sunday killings.

 In July 2021, four months after the incident, forensic reports showed that the activists were deliberately killed, calling into question earlier reports that the victims had been killed while resisting arrest.

-In January 2022, the National Bureau of Investigation filed murder complaints against 17 police officers over the killing of Ariel Evangelista and Ana Lemita-Evangelista in their home in Nasugbu, Batangas.
+In January 2022, the National Bureau of Investigation filed murder complaints against 17 police officers over the killing of Ariel Evangelista and Ana Lemita–Evangelista in their home in Nasugbu, Batangas.
+Department of Justice prosecutors, in its December 5, 2022 resolution released in March 2023, dismissed the complaints, citing lack of evidence.
+A motion seeking for reversal of the ruling was filed in May; however, in a resolution dated May 29 but released in July, DOJ denied the appeal for lack of merit, thus affirming the earlier ruling.

-Meanwhile, in January 2023, the Department of Justice dismissed murder complaints against the same individuals involved in the death of Manny Asuncion, citing lack of evidence.
+Meanwhile, in January 2023, the DOJ likewise dismissed complaints against the same individuals in connection with the death of Manny Asuncion.